-If haematological toxicity occurs (neutrophils $< 1.5 \text{x} 10^9 \text{/l}$ ) or platelets $< 50 \text{x} 10^9 \text{/l}$ ), administration of the next course of therapy should be postponed until haematological values return to acceptable levels.
+If haematological toxicity occurs (neutrophils $< 1.5 \times 10^9 / l$) or platelets $< 50 \times 10^9 / l$), administration of the next course of therapy should be postponed until haematological values return to acceptable levels.
 A full blood count with white cell differential should be performed prior to start of therapy and before each subsequent course.
+Myelosuppressive effects may be additive to those of concomitant chemotherapy.
+Patient with severe and persistent myelosuppression are at high risk of infectious complications.
+Sepsis, neutropenic sepsis and septic shock have been reported in patients treated with oxaliplatin including fatal outcomes (see section 4.8.).
+If any of these events occurs, oxaliplatin should be discontinued.